-I have done with the first argument, which, being the chiefest and most comprehensive, I have been the largest in the handling of.
-I shall be more brief in the rest.
+I have done with the first Argument, which being the chiefest and most comprehensive, I have been the largest in the handling of; I shall be more brief in the rest.

-ARG.
-11. That doctrine which, under the show of piety, doth lead unto much lewdness and villany, is a devilish, wicked doctrine: But the Popish doctrine, which forbiddeth the marriage of the clergy, and of all under the relibate vow, under the show of piety, doth lead unto much lewdness and villany: Therefore this doctrine is a devilish and wicked doctrine.
+Arg.
+2. That Doctrine which under the shew of Piety doth lead unto much lewdness and villany, is a devilish wicked Doctrine: But the Popish Doctrine which forbiddeth the Marriage of the Clergy, and of all under the Celibate Vow, under the shew of Piety doth lead unto much lewdness and villany: Therefore this Doctrine is a devilish and wicked Doctrine.

-Whatever it be that leadeth unto much lewdness and villany, is devilish and wicked.
-"He that committeth sin is of the devil."
-(I John iii.
-8.)
-He is led to it by the devil; he is "of the devil;" that is, he is a servant of the devil, or a child of the devil.
-"Ye are of your father the devil, and the lusts of your father ye will do."
-(John viii.
-44.)
-But when any are led unto much lewdness and villany under the show of piety, they are led by the devil hereunto more especially: Therefore that doctrine which, under the show of piety, doth lead unto much lewdness and villany, must needs be a devilish, wicked doctrine.
-That such is the Popish doctrine, is evident:-
+Whatever it be that leadeth unto much lewdness and villany, is devilish and wicked, I John 3.8.
+He that committeth sin is of the Devil, he is lead to it by the Devil: he is of the Devil, that is, he is a servant of the Devil, or a Child of the Devil, Joh.
+8.44.
+Te are of your father the Devil, and the lusts of your father ye will do.
+But when any are lead unto much lewdness and villany under the shew of piety, they are lead by the Devil hereunto more especially; therefore that Doctrine which under the shew of piety doth lead unto much lewdness and villany, must needs be a devilish wicked Doctrine.
+That such is the Popish Doctrine, is evident.

-1. The Popish doctrine which forbiddeth the marriage of the clergy, and of all under the celibate vow, hath a show in it of piety.
-The pretence of such prohibition is, that these persons forbidden to marry might be the more mortified, chaste, and holy, that they might be the more free from worldly cares, and more at liberty to addict themselves unto the service of the Lord without distraction.
-Here is a fair show of piety, not in an ordinary, but in an eminent, degree.
+I. The Popish Doctrine which forbiddeth the Marriage of the Clergy, and of all under the Celibate Vow, hath a shew in it of piety; the pretence of such prohibition is, that these persons forbidden to marry might be the more mortissed, chaste and holy, that they might be the more free from worldly cares, and more at liberty to addict themselves unto the service of the Lord without distraction.
+Here is a fair shew of piety, not in an ordinary, but in an eminent degree.

-2. This Popish doctrine doth lead unto much lewdness and villany; namely, unto fornication, adultery, incest, sodomy, murder, and the like lewd practices, which have been the product of this prohibition to marry.

-But, because I would not have this argument swell bigger than the former, I shall reserve the proof of this to the USE OF INFORMATION concerning the devilish wickedness of the Popish church.
+2. This Popish Doctrine doth lead unto much lewdness and villany, namely, unto Fornication, Adultery, Incest, Sodomy, Murder, and the like lewd practices, which have been the product of this prohibition to marry.
+But because I would not have this Argument swell bigger than the former, I shall reserve the proof of this to the Use of Information concerning the devilish wickedness of the Popish Church.

-OBJECTION.
-If it be said, that "there are and have been many of the Popish clergy eminent for their chastity; that the uncleannesses of some cannot be charged upon the generality; that whatever lewdness any of them have been guilty of, it is not the proper effect of this prohibition, but proceedeth from the wickedness of man's heart:" I answer:-
+object.
+If it be said, That there are and have been many of the Popish Clergy eminent for their Chastity.
+That the uncleannesses of some cannot cannot be charged upon the generality.
+That whatever lewdness any of them have been guilty of, it is not the proper effect of this prohibition, but proceedeth from the wickedness of mans heart.
+I answer.

-ANSWER 1.
-Some may be eminent for chastity in the esteem of men, that secretly are guilty of the basest filthiness in the sight of God; and [of] such of them as really do abstain from grosser pollutions, some may thank their constitution more than their vow that they are restrained.
-But if it should be granted, that some few of them do deny themselves, and keep under their bodies, that they may "possess their vessels in sanctification;" yet this doth not invalidate the argument drawn from the woful effect which this prohibition to marry hath upon so many others.
+Answ.
+1: Some may be eminent for Chastity in the esteem of men, that secretly are guilty of the basest filthiness in the sight of God; and such of them as really do ablain from grosser pollutions, some may thank their Constitution more than their Vow that they are restrained.
+But if it should be granted, that some sew of them do deny themselves, and keep under their bodies that they may possess their vessels in sanctification; yet this doth not invalidate the Argument drawn from the woful effect which this prohibition to marry hath upon so many others.